Frodo45127/rpfm/docs_src/chapter_3_2_0.md

 - `Open…/Open with Decoder`: Allows you to open a table in the `PackedFile Decoder`.
 Only used to decode new tables, so….
 You shouldn't touch this.
 - `Open…/Open Dependency Manager`: Allows you to open the list of dependencies included in the PackFile.
 Check the next chapter to learn what this `Dependency Manager` thing is about.
 - `Open…/Open Containing Folder`: Allows you to open the folder where your open PackFile is (if it's on disk) with the default file manager of your system.
+- `Open…/Open PackFile Settings`: Allows you to open the PackFile-specific settings of the currently open PackFile.
 - `Open…/Open with External Program`: Allows you to open a PackedFile with an external program.
 For tables and locs, some internal magic is done so they're openable in excel/calc/the program your tsv files open with.
 - `Open…/Open Notes`: Allows you to open a Notes panel, to random stuff related to the PackFile.
 - `Rename`: Allows you to rename whatever is selected, except the PackFile.